allangibson870-ux/TCWT-TimeWave-Dark-Matter/README.md

 ### 🔄 Comparison: Standard Cosmology vs. TCWT

+In TCWT, the TimeWave is the primary reality.
+It is an eternal, beginningless oscillation.
+Spacetime, Big Bangs, and Black Holes are secondary structures—ripples, bubbles, and knots—emerging from a wave that has always been

 | Feature | Standard Big Bang ($\Lambda$CDM) | TCWT (TimeWave Theory) |
 | :--- | :--- | :--- |
 | **Origin of Time** | Time begins at $t=0$ (The Singularity). | **Eternal Oscillation:** The TimeWave has no beginning. |